APEM-LTD/hetoolkit/README.md

 Full details of changes are listed below:

+-   General
-\*General + Vignette updated to include new functions and reflect other changes in v2.0.0. + Created new support pages with guidance on installing and using the hetoolkit. + Updated and rationalised the list of external package dependencies to speed up installation. + Various improvements and updates to function documentation and worked examples.
+    -   Vignette updated to include new functions and reflect other changes in v2.0.0.
+    -   Created new support pages with guidance on installing and using the hetoolkit.
+    -   Updated and rationalised the list of external package dependencies to speed up installation.
+    -   Various improvements and updates to function documentation and worked examples.
+-   New functions

-\*New functions + New function `impute_flow` added, which offers three methods for infilling gaps in flow time series data.
+    -   New function `impute_flow` added, which offers three methods for infilling gaps in flow time series data.
+-   Changes to functions

-\*Changes to functions + Temporary .csv files downloaded by `import_hde` are now deleted afterwards. + `import_inv` now includes an option to download macroinvertebrate data from Ecology and Fish Data Explorer in .parquet format, which is faster than .csv and has data types pre-formatted.
+    -   Temporary .csv files downloaded by `import_hde` are now deleted afterwards.
+    -   `import_inv` now includes an option to download macroinvertebrate data from Ecology and Fish Data Explorer in .parquet format, which is faster than .csv and has data types pre-formatted.
 This is the new default, replacing the old .csv file download.
 New argument `source` added, with options to automatically download data from EDE in .parquet or .csv format, or read in a previously saved .csv, .rds or .parquet file.
-The old `biol_dir` argument for specifying a local file is deprecated, but retained for backwards compatibility. + `predict_indices` updated to utilise the `rict_predict` function from the `rict` package (<https://github.com/aquaMetrics/rict>), thereby eliminating the risk of divergence between the `hetoolkit` and `rict` packages.
-The former function has been re-named to `predict_indices_old` for backwards compatibility. + `calc_flowstats` has been completely re-written to provide much greater flexibility for characterising antecedent flows.
+The old `biol_dir` argument for specifying a local file is deprecated, but retained for backwards compatibility.
+    -   `predict_indices` updated to utilise the `rict_predict` function
+        from the `rict` package (<https://github.com/aquaMetrics/rict>),
+        thereby eliminating the risk of divergence between the `hetoolkit` and `rict` packages.
+The former function has been re-named to `predict_indices_old` for backwards compatibility.
+    -   `calc_flowstats` has been completely re-written to provide much greater flexibility for characterising antecedent flows.
 Rather than use fixed, 6-month winter and summer periods, the new function uses a user-defined moving window, and calculates a wider range of flow statistics (include statistics to quantify the timing, frequency and severity of high flow, low flow and dry events, as well as the timing and magnitude of maximum and minimum flows).
 If the required minimum number of records is not met, then NAs are returned.
 The long-term flow statistics are now all annual statistics (separate winter and summer statistics have been dropped).
-The former function has been re-named to `calc_flowstats_old` for backwards compatibility. + `join_he` has been completely re-written to provide much greater flexibility when joining flow and biology data.
-It is now possible to:
+The former function has been re-named to `calc_flowstats_old` for backwards compatibility.
-(i) join biology data to flow statistics (as well as join flow statistics to biology samples), (ii) join flow statistics that have been calculated by `calc_flowstats` for any moving window (not just fixed 6-month winter and summer periods), and (ii) join flows for any lagged time period (not just the summer period of the previous year and the year before last).
+    -   `join_he` has been completely re-written to provide much greater flexibility when joining flow and biology data.
+It is now possible to: (i) join biology data to flow statistics (as well as join flow statistics to biology samples), (ii) join flow statistics that have been calculated by `calc_flowstats` for any moving window (not just fixed 6-month winter and summer periods), and (ii) join flows for any lagged time period (not just the summer period of the previous year and the year before last).
 The former function has been re-named to `join_he_old` for backwards compatibility.
+-   Bug fixes

-\*Bug fixes + Fixed issue in `plot_rngflows` to prevent error when z variable is unspecified. + Fixed issue in `plot_sitepca` to show labels when `plotly = TRUE` + Removed deprecated function in `predict_indices` + Check added to `impute_flows` to correct warning message appearance when donor sites specified + `calc_flowstats` updated to deal with non-consecutive flow samples
+    -   Fixed issue in `plot_rngflows` to prevent error when z variable is unspecified.
+    -   Fixed issue in `plot_sitepca` to show labels when `plotly = TRUE`
+    -   Removed deprecated function in `predict_indices`
+    -   Check added to `impute_flows` to correct warning message appearance when donor sites specified
+    -   `calc_flowstats` updated to deal with non-consecutive flow samples

 ## Examples